What can we help you with?

 The engine oil performs three main functions in your car.
 Firstly, it keeps all those parts moving at high speed in your engine lubricated which reduces friction and stress on those parts.

 Secondly, the engine oil takes away all the impurities that find its way into your engine.
-And as the impurities build up, it slowly changes the viscosity of the oil.
+As the impurities build up, it slowly changes the viscosity of the oil.
 If the oil gets too thick over time, it could cause the engine to seize completely.
 Lastly, the oil keeps your engine cool which in turn reduces wear and tear within the engine.

 Ignoring the car manufacturer’s recommended oil change schedule can lead to a hefty repair bill when your engine finally gives up.
 This is usually coupled with huge labour charges as your engine would most likely need to be removed and rebuilt from within which can run into the thousands.
+There are two types of oil, synthetic and non-Synthetic.
+You should aim to change your oil before reaching 5,000 km so as to prolong your car engine life.
+Price range: $15-$25/1qt/946ml (Oil)

 2. Replacing Your Wiper Blades